funvill/dark-forest/docs/02-move.md

 - If the line is farther away then three hex the line should glow red and the mouse icon should change to a "X".
 This shows the user that they can't move there.
 The status bar should show "Can't move that far. {$distance} spaces"
 - If the user is within three hex and they click a hex, a "Are you sure?"
 Model dialog should pop up.
 The options are "Cancel", or "Move and end turn"

+## Movement Ghost

+Link all the previouse moves of ship with a faint blue line that shows the path that you have moved around the map.
+Line should be mostly transparent, and have some partical effects.
+The partical effects should be spreading outwards from the edges of the line slowly.

+This effect is to help you know where you have been on the map

 ## Implementation Details - Questions & Answers

 1. **Move Mode Toggle**: A) Toggle on/off with same button (button text changes to "Cancel Move")